arilamstein/hometown_analysis/README.md

   * [01-geographic-choice.ipynb](./01-geographic-choice.ipynb).
 How do you define a "hometown" using Census Bureau geography?
   * [02-geographic-stability.ipynb](./02-geographic-stability.ipynb).
 Will an analysis over time be measuring the same area?
   * [03-table-selection-and-ingestion.ipynb](./03-table-selection-and-ingestion.ipynb).
 Which ACS tables best answer the specific questions I have?
   * [04-multi-year-data.ipynb](./04-multi-year-data.ipynb).
-I was surprised that both the Census API and censusdis do not have built-in support for downloading and analyzing multiple year's worth of ACS data.
+I was surprised that neither the Census API nor censusdis have built-in support for downloading and analyzing multiple year's worth of ACS data.
 I implemented my own solution and this workbook demonstrates its usage.

 ### Analysis